Moody's Q2 2021 Earnings Call Transcript

 Rob Fauber

-President and Chief Executive Officer at Moody's
+President and CEO at Moody's

-Yes, Manav, good to have you on the call.
-We're now looking at low single-digit growth in global rated issuance.
-And obviously, that's an improvement from our outlook for low single-digit decline earlier this year.
-And that really is driven primarily by our improved outlook for leveraged finance and CLOs, and we have an expectation for those sectors to remain active in the second half.
-Year-to-date, global issuance has grown at something like 2% versus the prior year period.
-And while issuance conditions, we expect to remain favorable, our outlook for the second half of the year assumes moderating issuance in leveraged finance in the second half.
-And we just had a torrid pace of issuance in the first half.
-So we're looking for issuance to be roughly flattish to slightly down for the second half of the year versus up just modestly for the first half of the year.
+Yeah, Manav.
+Good to have you on the call.
+We're now looking at low single-digit growth in global rated issuance, obviously that's an improvement from our outlook for low single-digit decline earlier this year.
+That really is driven primarily by our improved outlook for leveraged finance and CLOs, we have an expectation for those sectors to remain active in the second half.
+Year to date, global issuance has grown at something like 2% versus the prior year period.
+While issuance conditions we expect to remain favorable, our outlook for the second half of the year assumes moderating issuance and leverage finance in the second half, we just had a torrid pace of issuance in the first half.

 Mark Kaye

-Chief Financial Officer at Moody's
+CFO at Moody's

 Manav Patnaik